How to tell if you're American

 - You think of opera and ballet as rather elite entertainments.
 It's likely you don't see that many plays, either.

 - Christmas is in the winter.
-Unless you're Jewish, you spend it with your family, give presents, and put up a tree.
+Unless you're Jewish or Muslim, you spend it with your family, give presents, and put up a tree.

 - You may think the church is too powerful, or the state is; but you are used to not having a state church and don't think that it would be a good idea.